Thais celebrate king's birthday amid widening royal insult probe

 "I have a deep love for him and want him to be healthy,"

-said Suchada Charan, a retiree from Bangkok, after giving alms to Buddhist monks in honor of the king's birthday.
+said Suchada Charan, a retiree from Bangkok, after giving alms to Buddhist monks in honour of the king's birthday.

 "Father's Day in Thailand is the king's day.
 He is our father," she said.